 By

-“mining” human task data, mining partners earn HTD
+contributing human task data, contributors earn

 Once we successfully build a multi-petabyte